NVIDIA-AI-IOT/jetbot/CONTRIBUTING.md

 ### Testing

-To quickly test the version of the documentation you're using, without commiting anything to the ``gh-pages`` branch, run the following command.
+To quickly test the version of the documentation you're using, without committing anything to the ``gh-pages`` branch, run the following command.

 ```bash